 If you’re still drawing a bit of a blank, think Highway 3 – east of Osoyoos, west of Castlegar.
-This post will focus on the western section of Boundary Country, from Midway to Christina Lake.
+This post will focus on the eastern section of Boundary Country, from Midway to Christina Lake.

 Boundary Country’s story starts with the people of the Ktunaxa, Sinixt and Okanagan Nations, who foraged and fished as they migrated through the land.